sahiliamsso/docs/source/upgrade/manual-update.md

-#Manual upgrade procudure from 2.4.4 SP2 to 3.0.0 with OpenDJ to OpenDJ.
+# Manual upgrade from 2.4.4.2 or 2.4.4.3 to 3.0.0 with OpenDJ

-This guide is to upgrade Gluu Server 2.4.4.2 to 3.0.0 with existing OpenDJ.
+## Overview
-For other OS some system commands may change.
+This guide explains how to upgrade the Gluu Server 2.4.4.2 (SP 2) or 2.4.4.3 (SP 3) to 3.0.0 and keep OpenDJ in the server.
+This guide assumes an Ubuntu operating system.
+For other operating systems some commands may change.

 1\.
 Install 2.4.4 SP2